kanthkaushikkrishna11/product-hierarchy-classifier/README.md

 ## Input assumptions

-Your CSV should include (or the script will create empty fallbacks):
+ CSV should include (or the script will create empty fallbacks):

 - `product_id`
 - `name`